thebaldgeek/thebaldgeek.github.io/Iridium.md

 There are a few wide band amplifiers that cover 1.6Ghz, most are pretty noisy since they run wide open (unfiltered) and have far too much gain.
 Best LNA for Iridium is an L-Band specific one.
 The Nooelec Iridium+IR LNA has amazing performance.
 Well worth the money and Bias-T hassels to drive this amplifier.
 At a quick glance, you may assume that there are a few Nooelects that seem to cover this band, but they don't all cover the full range of Iridium frequencies.
 Nooelec have a really helpful [page on their SAWbird LNA range](https://support.nooelec.com/hc/en-us/articles/360011133694-SAWbird-LNA-Filters), take some time to read it before making your purchase.
 Here is a tip, Iridium is pretty loud.
 You may not need the extra gain of the + LNA version.
 Also note that the + draws an extra 150mA.
 So for example, if you are using an RSP1a SDR, its Bias-T can only supply 50mA, so the base SAWbird LNA is (should be - might be) fine at 30mA draw, the + at 180mA will not work.
 In the case of Iridium, the extra 10db gain is probably not needed so this combo would work fine depending on your antenna, coax quality and length.
 (Of course, once again, to really press this home, you can and should just use a physical Bias-T and not have to worry about any of this).
-Of course, if you are using the HC-610 antenna, you don't need an LNA (And for sure should not run an active antenna AND an LNA, that is not a good idea at all).
+Of course, if you are using the HC-610 antenna, you don't need an LNA (And for sure should not run an active antenna AND an LNA, that is not a good idea at all - please don't subscribe to the 'more gain is always better' school of wrong).

 ### SDR
 I normally like the RTLSDR v3 for this sort of thing (all things ACARS and L-Band).
 Its very affordable and very quick and clean to get running.
 The problem with the RTLSDR is that it only covers around 2Mhz bandwidth and that is only a very small number of the Iridium data channels.
 I am testing the LimeSDR Mini v1 (10mhzBW), RSP1a (9mhzBW) Airspy R2 (10mhzBW), Airspy Mini (6mhzBW) and HackRF (10MhzBW) and am getting good ACARS numbers from most of these, easily more than 4x the data from the RTLSDR due to all of them covering more bandwidth of various amounts.
 The RSP1a would be a viable option if not for the rather unstable API Linux driver they ship.
 It is very CPU intense (wasteful) and as I said, somewhat crash prone.
 (This is not just an gr-iridium issue, those using the RSP1a on dumphfdl have the exact same issue).
 The hardware is great, the Linux software is lacking.
 There are currently no Windows Iridium decoders that I know of.
 (No idea about Mac).
-If you follow my Twitter (sorry), you might have seen a month long thread about if the Airspy R2 really can cover the full 10Mhz bandwidth required by Iridium and October 24th 2022, we have an answer.
-Yes! (but good luck with the driver).
+If you follow my Twitter (sorry), you might have seen a month long thread about if the RSP1a really can cover the full 10Mhz bandwidth required by Iridium and October 24th 2022, we have an answer.
+Sort of! (but again, good luck with the driver).
 For the current top choice, the Airspy R2 simply connect the R2 to a USB 3.0 port and you will get all the Iridium data there is to get (assuming your CPU can keep up).
 To be clear.
 We don't actually know _for sure_ if you require a 10Mhz bandwidth SDR or not.
 It seems that there is no ACARS in the top bit and so an 8Mhz might be Ok.
 But, we do KNOW for sure that you _need_ a computer to drive it to get all the data channels on Iridium.
 (Do note that the Raspberry Pi 4 is just not powerful enough for Iridium).
 Most bleeding edge stations are running 10meg to see whats out there in this new mode.